cdauth/json-stream-es/README.md

 Like [`parseNestedJsonStream`](#parsenestedjsonstream), but the nested streams emit `{ value: JsonValue; path: Array<string | number> }` instead, where `path` is the path of object property keys and array element indexes of each value.
 In the sub streams, the paths have the path prefix of their containing streamed object/array removed.

+Also see [Consuming multiple nested objects/arrays](#consuming-multiple-nested-objectsarrays) for usage instructions.

 ### Stream transformers

 #### `JsonParser`

 A `TransformStream<string, JsonChunk>` that parses the incoming stringified JSON stream and emits [`JsonChunk` objects](#jsonchunk-objects) for the different tokens that the JSON document is made of.

 Construct one using `new JsonParser(options?: { multi?: boolean })` and use it by calling [`.pipeThrough()`](https://developer.mozilla.org/en-US/docs/Web/API/ReadableStream/pipeThrough) on a `ReadableStream<string>`.
-If `multi` is true, accepts zero or multiple JSON values on the root level, otherwise an exception is thrown if the data contains zero or more than one values.
+If `multi` is true, accepts zero or multiple JSON documents, otherwise an exception is thrown if the data contains zero or more than one documents.

 Pass the output on to [`JsonPathDetector`](#jsonpathdetector), [`JsonPathSelector`](#jsonpathselector) and [`JsonDeserializer`](#jsondeserializer) to consume a JSON stream.